What To Do If Precise Mortgages Have Refused Your Application

 An issue with the property itself

 Coming in undervalued isn’t the only issue that may arise during the property survey.
-Precise won’t lend if certain ‘non-standard’ construction types are found, such as concrete and 100% timber, and will also reject an application if Japanese Knotweed is discovered on the premises or there are overhead power lines, to name a couple of examples.
+Precise won’t lend if certain ‘non-standard’ construction types are found, such as concrete and 100% timber, and will also reject an application if Japanese Knotweed is discovered on the premises or there are overhead power lines, for example.

 Precise consider you too old for a mortgage

-Retirement mortgages are not Precise’s speciality, so if you’re applying for one with them, you’re right to consider the possibility that you might be rejected.
+Retirement mortgages are not Precise’s speciality, so if you’re applying for one with them, you’re right to consider the possibility of rejection.
 Expect to come under intense underwriter scrutiny if you’re 75 or over at the time of your application.

-There’s still a chance that you could get approved if you can provide evidence of enough retirement income to cover the mortgage payments, but it’s always worth checking if there’s a better deal out there with a lender who specialises in retired customers.
+You could still get approved if you provide evidence of enough retirement income to cover the mortgage payments.
+Still, it’s always worth checking for a better deal with a lender who specialises in retired customers.

-Whatever the problem you’ve encountered with Precise, we can match you with a broker whose speciality is solving it.
+Whatever your problem with Precise, we can match you with a broker whose speciality is solving it.
 This could boost your chances of mortgage success regardless of the circumstances surrounding your original application.

 How long does it take to re-apply for a mortgage?

-This all depends on the reasons why you’ve been declined by Precise.
-If, for example, you have severe adverse credit on your record this may take anywhere up to a number of years before your credit record is cleared.
+This all depends on why Precise declined you.
+If, for example, you have severe adverse credit on your record, it may take some years to clear your credit record.

-Once you know why you’re application was declined you can then take steps to resolve these issues thoroughly.
+Once you know why your application was declined, you can take steps to resolve these issues thoroughly.
 When this has been done, with the help of a mortgage broker, your new application should hopefully take as long as is standard to process and get the approval you need.

 We're so confident in our service, we guarantee it.